hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 We explored profiles at the center of region.
 How about the TSS region?
 Compute the matrix with TSS as the reference point, and then plot the corresponding profile.
 What does the profile look like?
 Could you think of why it looks like that?

 ## Plotting with histone methylation pattern
-How does PRDM16 regulates gene expression?
-One possibility is through histone methylation.
-We could analyze the overlap of PRDM16-binding regions with different histone methylation marks (H3K4me, H3K4me3, H3K27me3).
-The data for the histone methylation level could be obtained from the Encyclopedia of DNA Elements ([ENCODE](https://www.encodeproject.org/)).
-We deposited the data in our training directory, which you could directly use.
+After plotting the binding pattern for PRDM16, we then ask: how does PRDM16 regulates the gene expression?
+Let's explore one of the possibilities here: histone methylation.
+Histone methylation could up-regulate or down-regulate the gene expression, depending on the position of methylation.
+We could analyze the overlap of PRDM16-binding regions with different histone methylation marks (H3K4me, H3K4me3, H3K27me3), and speculate the mechanism of regulation accordingly.
+The data for the histone methylation level could be obtained from the Encyclopedia of DNA Elements ([ENCODE](https://www.encodeproject.org/)), which we have put in our training directory (`/n/groups/hbctraining/harwell-datasets/encode-chipseq/`).
+To fasten the computing process, we could submit a running job, instead of running on an interactive node.
+Create a sbatch script as below (with the name `plot2.sbatch`, and then run the script using `sbatch plot2.sbatch` command.

 ```bash
 #!/bin/sh